 Complete the given below instructions to convert your existing Windows 10 installation into a virtual hard disk with the help of Disk2VHD.
 This software and procedure work with previous versions of Windows as well.

 Create virtual hard disk from existing Windows 10 installation

 Step 1: The first step is to download the latest version of Disk2VHD.
 Visit this page of Microsoft TechNet to download the zip file of Disk2VHD.

 Extract the zip file to get Disk2VHD executable.
 Double-click on the Disk2VHD executable to see the license agreement and then except the same to start using the program.

-Step 2: Once Disk2VHD is running, select the physical drive(s) that you want to convert to virtual hard disk, and then select a location to save the virtual hard disk (.vhdx file).
-The destination location can be either your internal hard drive or an external USB drive.
+Step 2: Once Disk2VHD is running, select the physical drive(s) that you want to convert to virtual hard disk, and then choose a location to save the virtual hard disk (.vhdx file).
+The destination location can be either on your internal hard drive or on an external USB drive.